How to understand Roo Analytics

 What is “Spend”?

-This is the total completed shift spend in dollars.
+This shows how much you spent on relief during the time period of this report.
 The view changes based on your Type filter:

-• No filter (All): shows total spend with a split into vet and tech spend
+• No filter (All): shows total spend split into Vet and Tech spend

 What is “Fulfilled by type”?

-This shows fulfilled shift counts split by provider type (Vet and Tech).
+This shows your fulfilled shift counts split by Type (Vet and Tech).
 Each row compares fulfilled shifts of that type against the total created shifts of that same type.

-This is the count of shifts that were not filled.
+This is the count of shifts that were not completed by a Vet or Tech.
 The subtitle shows two rates:

-• The percentage of unfulfilled shifts compared to requested shifts
+• The percentage of unfilled shifts compared to requested shifts

-• The percentage of unfulfilled shifts compared to all created shifts
+• The percentage of unfilled shifts compared to all created shifts

-This is an estimated dollar value representing the revenue opportunity missed when shifts went unfilled.
+This is an estimated dollar value representing the net revenue your hospital(s) could have generated had these shifts been filled.
 It is not based on booked revenue or an invoiced amount, it is a directional estimate similar to the ROI calculator

-The card estimates how much profit one filled shift could have generated, then multiplies that by the number of unfilled shifts.
+The calculation estimates how much profit one filled shift could have generated, then multiplies that by the number of unfilled shifts.

 Profit per shift is calculated as: